David Gilmour: 2020s: "Hey, Hey, Rise Up!" and Luck and Strange

-From April 2020, Gilmour appeared in a series of livestreams with his family, performing songs by Barrett and Leonard Cohen.
+From April 2020, during COVID lockdown, Gilmour appeared in a series of livestreams with his family, billed as the "Von Trapped Family", performing songs by Barrett and Leonard Cohen.
 In July, he released "Yes, I Have Ghosts", his first single since 2015.
 Its lyrics were written by Polly Samson and features his daughter Romany making her recording debut on backing vocals and harp.

 In 2021, Rolling Stone noted that Gilmour and Waters had "hit yet another low point in their relationship".
 In early 2023, Gilmour's wife, Polly Samson, wrote on Twitter that Waters was antisemitic and "a lying, thieving, hypocritical, tax-avoiding, lip-synching, misogynistic, sick-with-envy megalomaniac".
 Gilmour responded to the tweet on Twitter: "Every word demonstrably true."
 In April 2022, Gilmour and Mason reformed Pink Floyd to release the song "Hey, Hey, Rise Up!" in protest of the Russian invasion of Ukraine.
 It samples a performance of the 1914 Ukrainian anthem "Oh, the Red Viburnum in the Meadow" performed by the Ukrainian musician Andriy Khlyvnyuk.
 Gilmour said the song was a "one-off for Pink Floyd".

 In 2024, Gilmour contributed guitar to a new version of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.
 On 6 September, he released his fifth solo album, Luck and Strange.
 It was recorded over five months in Brighton and London with the producer Charlie Andrew.
 Gilmour said Andrew challenged him musically as he "has a wonderful lack of knowledge or respect for this past of mine".
 Samson wrote the majority of the lyrics, which she said reflected themes of mortality and ageing.
 The album features keyboards recorded by Wright in 2007, lyrics by Gilmour's son Charlie, and harp and vocals by his daughter Romany.
 Gilmour felt Luck and Strange was his best work since The Dark Side of the Moon.
 It became Gilmour's third album to reach number one on the UK Albums Chart.

 Gilmour contributed guitar to a cover of "Comfortably Numb" by the American metal band Body Count, released in September 2024.
 That month, he began a tour for Luck and Strange, with performances in London, Rome, Los Angeles and New York.
 He replaced some musicians in his touring band, saying he wanted to use more creative musicians and avoid "sticking quite so slavishly to the original records".
 He planned to record another album with the same musicians soon after completing the tour.
 In July 2025, Gilmour received the O2 Silver Clef award, presented by the Radiohead guitarist Jonny Greenwood.
 A concert film of the Luck and Strange tour, Live at the Circus Maximus, Rome, was released in Imax theatres in September, followed by digital and home media releases in October.